AT-Publishing/website/_strategy/2017-09-19-wyckoff-ranges.md

 ---

-Wyckoff method in cryptocurrency trading has been made popular among serious traders mainly thanks to John Bollinger who is such a great help to the trading community.
+Richard Wyckoff's method has been made popular among serious cryptocurrency traders mainly thanks to John Bollinger who is such a great help to the trading community.
 In his [twitter feed, he regularly explains how to combine the Wyckoff method with the Bollinger bands](https://twitter.com/bbands/status/920763449742970880), which are his invention.

 > Wyckoff and BBands in crypto is not an arbitrary Tits&Ass magic combo: cryptocurrencies trade in pairs and show the typical pair behavior.
 Trading pairs with Bollinger bands give you an edge.